MichaelStott/tech-squawks/web/content/_index.md

 ### Local Development

-Cloud computing examples are often difficult to demonstrate, due to the need for cloud access and the time required to deploy resources.
-Additionally, there is the risk of leaving resources provisioned and incurring unintended costs.

-In an effort to make these tutorials accesible to those without cloud access and minimize costs, examples are designed to support local execution, using technologies such as [LocalStack](https://localstack.cloud/), [Cloud Code](https://cloud.google.com/code), [Kind](https://kind.sigs.k8s.io/), etc., whenever possible.
+In an effort to make these tutorials accessible to those without cloud access and minimize costs, examples are designed to support local execution, using technologies such as [LocalStack](https://localstack.cloud/), [Cloud Code](https://cloud.google.com/code), [Kind](https://kind.sigs.k8s.io/), etc., whenever possible.

 ### Study Aid

 While any specific certification preparation is beyond the scope of this website, flashcards are included at the end of each section for additional study and review.
-Cheatsheats for certain topics are also included for easy reference.

 ### Prerequisites